JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/uast.md

 ### Inspections

-Use [`AbstractBaseUastLocalInspectionTool`](upsource:///java/java-analysis-api/src/com/intellij/codeInspection/AbstractBaseUastLocalInspectionTool.java) as base class.
+Use [`AbstractBaseUastLocalInspectionTool`](upsource:///java/java-analysis-api/src/com/intellij/codeInspection/AbstractBaseUastLocalInspectionTool.java) as base class and specify `language="UAST"` in registration.
 If inspection targets only a subset of default types (`UFile`, `UClass`, `UField`, and `UMethod`), specify `UElement`s as hints in overloaded constructor to improve performance.

 ### Line Marker